wpoates1/storeareaclusters/phase1/README.md

 E00074349,E00074349,2,Lives in a communal establishment,0
 ```

 ### Loading the data into BigQuery
-Download the 5 files to your local machine and each to a Google Cloud Storage bucket in the US Multi Region (the default setting).
-This [guide](https://www.techrepublic.com/article/how-to-create-a-file-storage-bucket-in-google-cloud-platform/) has a useful tutorial if you are unsure about this.
+Download the 5 files to your local machine and each to your Google Cloud Storage.
 From there, they can be added as tables into your dataset in BigQuery.
-If you're unsure about how to do this, take a look at Google's [help document](https://cloud.google.com/bigquery/docs/loading-data-cloud-storage-csv#loading_csv_data_into_a_table).
-The data here is all nicely formatted and will load just by accepting the defaults, including schema autodetect.
-Again, to keep life simple, accept the default location as US Multi-region for the new table.
-Detailed instructions are:
-- In the BigQuery Explorer pane, click the three dots next to your project name.
-Create a new dataset in your project, selecting US multi-region as the location;
-- Now that you've created your dataset, add the tables from cloud storage by pressing + ADD in Explorer, or the 3 dots next to the dataset name;
-- As you add the files, please use the naming convention TS0nn for the table names - it will make the later SQL below easier!
+Use the same approach used for the stores table earlier, but in this case please use the naming convention TS0nn for the table names - it will make the later SQL below easier!

 Following these steps, you should end up with 5 tables in your dataset: `TS001`, `TS044`, `TS062`, `TS063`, `TS066`.
 Take a look at the contents of each table and you'll see that it is data in normal form, with a row for each combination of output area and variable.
 The parentheses and spaces in the columns names were replaced by underscore characters during import, making for long column names that are not idea for SQL queries.
 But other than that, the data should load succesfully.